Mork & Mindy: First season

 Mork's greeting is "Na-Nu Na-Nu" (pronounced /ˈnɑːnuː ˈnɑːnuː/), with a hand gesture similar to Mr. Spock's Vulcan salute from Star Trek combined with a handshake.
-It became a popular catchphrase at the time, as did "Shazbat" (/ˈʃæzbɒt/), an Orkan interjection that Mork uses.
+It became a popular catchphrase at the time, as did "Shazbot" (/ˈʃæzbɒt/), an Orkan interjection that Mork uses.
 Mork says "KO" in place of "OK".

 Mork & Mindy was Robin Williams's first major acting role.
 Scripts were shorter than on Happy Days, with notes specifying, "Robin will do something here", to let Williams improvise.
 However, his improvisations often had to be replaced with pre-written "ad libs" scripted by a large team, due to Williams's true ad libs being unsuitable for a general television audience.

 The series was extremely popular in its first season.
 The Nielsen ratings were very high, ranking at 3, behind Laverne & Shirley (at 1) and Three's Company (at 2), both on ABC, which was the highest-rated network in the U.S. in 1978.
 The show gained higher ratings than Happy Days, the series that had spawned it, at number 4.
 However, network management sought to improve the show in several ways.
 This was done in conjunction with what is known in the industry as counterprogramming, a technique in which a successful show is moved opposite a ratings hit on another network.
 The show was moved from Thursdays, where it outrated CBS's The Waltons, to Sundays, where it replaced the canceled sci-fi series Battlestar Galactica.
 The show then aired against two highly rated shows: NBC's anthology series titled The Sunday Big Event, and CBS's revamped continuation of All in the Family, titled Archie Bunker's Place.